Pravesh-Sudha/100-Days-of-Code/README.md

 - Adding Layer to the function
 - Aws API Gateway

+### Day 48: AWS CodePipeline Project
+- Code Pipeline
+- Use of IAM, EC2, S3 in Code commit and build
+- Code Deploy

 ... continue updating log for each day ..._

 ## Connect